 - With the engine off, place the FSC in the full FORWARD position and pull both steering levers back; the FSC lever should not move.
-If the FSC lever moves back when the steering levers are pulled back, the friction needs to be increased. - With the steering levers held back, move the FSC lever back from the FORWARD position.
+If the FSC lever moves back when the steering levers are pulled back, the friction needs to be increased. - 2.
+With the steering levers held back, move the FSC lever back from the FORWARD position.
 With a proper amount of friction adjusted, the FSC lever should move back with a slight amount of resistance (friction).
 If the FSC lever movement is "stiff", the friction needs to be decreased.

-If the FSC friction lock needs to be adjusted, contact your Walker dealer or refer to ADJUSTMENTS for Forward Speed Control Friction Lock in this section.
+If the FSC friction lock needs to be adjusted, refer to ADJUSTMENTS for Forward Speed Control Fric-tion Lock in this section.